pinkpig777/agentic-resume-tailor/README.md

 - JD parser requires `OPENAI_API_KEY`.
 If it fails or is disabled, the system falls back to local queries and skips keyword coverage scoring.
 - The agent never rewrites bullet text; it only selects and arranges existing bullets.
 - Retrieval quality depends heavily on query quality.
 The JD parser is designed to produce dense retrieval queries.
-- Re-ingesting deletes and rebuilds the Chroma collection; run it any time you change `data/my_experience.json`.
+- Re-ingesting deletes and rebuilds the Chroma collection; run it after CRUD changes or when `data/my_experience.json` changes.

 ---